-Garum was an important fish sauce, one of several fish sauces manufactured and widely traded in the ancient Roman Empire (others include muria, allex, lymphatum and liquamen).
+Garum was an important fish sauce and condiment of the Roman Empire, one of several fish sauces manufactured and widely traded (others include muria, allex, lymphatum and liquamen).
 Garum is a salty, slightly fish-flavored condiment.
 Roman writers report that garum was used for a whole range of dishes, rather like soy sauce or Worcestershire sauce today.
 Garum's key ingredient was glutamic acid--a.k.a.
-MSG; and that makes it a "umami" sauce, one of several sauces found throughout the ancient and modern world.
+MSG; and that makes it an "umami" sauce, one of several sauces found throughout the ancient and modern world.

 Alternatively, garum makers began with a strong salt solution (or brine) into which they placed whole fish or fish intestines.
 The brine was heated over a fire until the liquid had reduced to an acceptable level.

 Roman garum manufacturing sites have been identified throughout the Roman empire.
 In Pompeii, garum manufacturer Aulus Umbricius Scaurus decorated an atrium of his house with a mosaic of four garum containers.
 Another private residence in Pompeii discovered in the 1960s had been converted for the lucrative garum manufacturing process.
 At this house, six large ceramic containers in the peristyle were found to have anchovy bones.
 Something tells me the neighbors might have complained.

 Other garum production areas have been identified archaeologically in many Roman period sites including Aila (modern Aqaba) in Jordan; at Leptiminus (Lamta) and Neapolis (Nabeul) in Tunisia; Correeiros, Tróia and Setúbal in Portugal; Baelo in Spain; Cotto in Morocco; as well as many, many other locations.